-Get ready to discover the hidden gems of the Ivy League—the top psychology programs that are setting the standard for excellence in academics and research!
+Get ready to discover the top Ivy League psychology programs that set the standard for excellence in academics and research!

 Yale, nestled in the heart of New Haven, Connecticut, is a paragon of excellence in the world of psychology.
 The university's psychology department is known for its rigorous curriculum, broad range of research opportunities, and faculty expertise.